23 Home Improvements You Should Never Pay For

 Quiet an Exhaust Fan

 Bathroom exhaust fans aren’t supposed to be silent, but they shouldn’t chatter or squeal.
 If your fan doesn’t turn on, try replacing the motor.
-Otherwise, the best option is to replace the entire unit.
+If you can’t repair your bath fan, the best option is to replace the entire unit.
 While installing a new bath fan may damage the finished ceiling, that is fairly easy to repair.

 Install Gutter Guards